apache/sis-site/content/_index.md

 # Using Apache SIS    {#using}

-The latest SIS release is {{% version %}}, released in October 2023, and can be [downloaded](downloads.html) as a `zip` files or as Maven dependencies.
+The latest SIS release is {{% version %}}, released in October 2025, and can be [downloaded](downloads.html) as a `zip` files or as Maven dependencies.
 The EPSG geodetic dataset is optional for licensing reasons, but recommended.
 EPSG database installation is [described in a separated page](epsg.html).
 This Apache SIS version requires Java 11 or later and uses the Java Platform Module System (JPMS).
-Consequently applications should declare SIS JAR files on their module-path rather than their class-path, but a compatibility mechanism makes possible to nevertheless use SIS on the class-path.
+Applications should declare SIS JAR files on their module-path rather than their class-path, but a compatibility mechanism makes possible to nevertheless use SIS on the class-path.
 Note that this class-path compatibility may be removed in future versions.